Certificates MDM payload settings for Apple devices

 When adding a certificate or identity

 When you install a root certificate, you may also install the intermediate certificates to establish a chain to a trusted certificate that’s on the device.
 This can be important for technologies such as 802.1X.
-To view a list of pre-installed roots for Apple devices, see the Apple Support articles:
+To view a list of preinstalled roots for Apple devices, see the Apple Support articles:

-If the certificate or identity you want to install is in your keychain, use Keychain Access to export it in .p12 format.
+If the certificate or identity that you want to install is in your keychain, use Keychain Access to export it in .p12 format.
 Keychain Access is located in /Applications/Utilities/.
 See the Keychain Access User Guide.

 To add an identity for use with Microsoft Exchange or Exchange ActiveSync, single sign-on, VPN, and network or Wi-Fi, use that specific payload.

 When deploying a PKCS12 file, if you omit the certificate identity’s passphrase, users are asked to enter it when the profile is installed.
 The payload content is obfuscated, but not encrypted.
-If you include the passphrase, make sure the profile is available only to authorised users.
+If you include the passphrase, be sure the profile is available only to authorised users.

-Instead of installing certificates using a configuration profile, you can let users use Safari to download the certificates to their device from a web page using that certificate (you shouldn’t host the certificate).
+Instead of installing certificates using a configuration profile, you can let users use Safari to download the certificates to their device from a webpage using that certificate (you shouldn’t host the certificate).
 Or you can send certificates to users in a mail message.
 You can also use Simple Certificate Enrolment Protocol SCEP MDM payload settings to specify how the device obtains certificates when the profile is installed.

 A certificate has automatic full trust if it is: